 - From time to time I get fancy and toss in olives, roasted red peppers and customize the hummus batch.
-Truth is you can make hummus with many ingredients!
+The truth is you can make hummus with many ingredients!

 Remember, less is more.
 It’s easy to add more to the mix but impossible to add less.
-Turn of processor and taste a bit from a spoon.
+Turn off the processor and taste a bit from a spoon.
 Salty enough?
 Enough lemon?
 Adjust for taste and mix again until very smooth.
 Serve with good quality pitas.
-Whole sliced of bread can be torn by guests, or you can cut into triangles for easy dipping.
+Whole slices of bread can be torn by guests, or you can cut into triangles for easy dipping.
 For a low-carb or paleo option, serve with celery, carrots, slices of peppers or other vegetables.

 (Pin image below)